rhetzler/dynamic_config/README.md

 DynamicConfig is an elixir library aimed to support a configuration which can be evaluated at boot-time or run-time (rather than strictly compile-time).
 This can be applied to any configuration, without requiring changes to the calling libraries, such as re-writing a library to support {:system, :variable_name}

+To be clear: It is *technically* true that you can do run-time reconfiguration (ie, this library utilizes that capability), the tooling for early reconfiguration is mostly figure-it-out-for-yourself-and-customize-your-boot-process.
+This lib aims to provide some reusable patterns.

 ## Example:

 ```